 Concurrency

-Concurrency is your program’s ability to track and execute multiple things at the same time.
-It does not mean that you are using multiple threads, for example using async and a single-threaded executor, you can execute multiple requests concurrently.
+• Concurrency is your program’s ability to track and execute multiple things at the same time, but not neccessarily in parallel.
+One example is a single-threaded asynchronous runtime, which can execute multiple futures by switching between them.

 The main difference between async and blocking programming paradigms is the introduction of futures, which represent a computation.
 While in blocking code, when you run some code, your thread will do only that: